guneetm/guneetm/README.md

 Computer Science Student passionate about software development,AI and creating cool projects

 ## Goals for this protfolio
--Create a study tracker
+- [] Create a study tracker
--Create a project that predict if a user will like a movie -Create a script that organises files into foldes based on type/date
+- [] Create a project that predict if a user will like a movie
+- [] Create a script that organises files into foldes based on type/date